Unboxed-Software/solana-course/content/compressed-nfts.md

 }
 ```

-### 3. Use Bubblegum to initialize the merkle tree and create the tree config account
+### 3. Use Bubblegum to initialize the Merkle tree and create the tree config account

 With the instruction for creating the tree ready to go, we can create an instruction for invoking `create_tree` on the Bubblegum program.
-This will initialize the merkle tree account *and* create a new tree config account on the Bubblegum program.
+This will initialize the Merkle tree account *and* create a new tree config account on the Bubblegum program.

 This instruction needs us to provide the following:

 - `accounts` - an object of required accounts; this includes:
-    - `treeAuthority` - this should be a PDA derived with the merkle tree address and the Bubblegum program
+    - `treeAuthority` - this should be a PDA derived with the Merkle tree address and the Bubblegum program
-    - `merkleTree` - the address of the merkle tree
+    - `merkleTree` - the address of the Merkle tree
     - `payer` - the transaction fee payer
     - `treeCreator` - the address of the tree creator; we’ll make this the same as `payer`
     - `logWrapper` - make this the `SPL_NOOP_PROGRAM_ID`